Apillon/apillon-services/docs/development.md

 ## Logging

-Services uses two types of logging - logging to console (cloudWatch) and to Mongo DB.
+Services uses two types of logging - logging to console (cloudWatch) and to monitoring service (LMAS) that writes formatted logs to MongoDb.

 ### Logging to console